GitJoeBentley/SpaceInvaders/README.md

 # SpaceInvaders
-This is an implementation of the traditional Space Invaders game
+This is an C++ implementation using SFML libraries of the traditional Space Invaders game.